Jonathan Pollard: Official reactions and public pro-Pollard campaigns

-Angelo Codevilla, who has followed the Pollard case since serving as a senior staff member for the Senate intelligence committee from 1978 to 1985, argued that the swarm of accusations against Pollard over the years is implausible.
+Angelo Codevilla, who has studied the Pollard case since serving as a senior staff member for the Senate intelligence committee from 1978 to 1985, argued that the swarm of accusations against Pollard over the years is implausible.
 On November 15, 2013, Professor Codevilla wrote a letter to President Obama, stating, "Others have pointed out that Pollard is the only person ever sentenced to life imprisonment for passing information to an ally, without intent to harm America, a crime which normally carries a sentence of 2–4 years; and that this disproportionate sentence in violation of a plea agreement was based not on the indictment, but on a memorandum that was never shared with the defense.
 This is not how American justice is supposed to work."
 In an interview to the Weekly Standard, Codevilla stated, "The story of the Pollard case is a blot on American justice."
 The life sentence "makes you ashamed to be an American".

-Former Speaker of the House Newt Gingrich expressed support for releasing Pollard.
+Former Speaker of the House Newt Gingrich endorsed releasing Pollard.

 According to American intelligence expert John Loftus, former U.S. government prosecutor and army intelligence officer, Pollard could not have revealed the identities of American spies, as Pollard lacked the security clearance to access this information.
-In the opinion of Loftus, "Pollard's continued incarceration is due to horrible stupidity."
+In the opinion of Loftus, "Pollard's continued incarceration is due to horrible stupidity".